ForeFoldAi/leadflow/replit.md

 - ✅ Center-aligned "by ForeFoldAI" tagline with LeadFlow branding
 - ✅ Used exact ForeFold logo image for consistent brand representation
 - ✅ Updated to clean "Logo only" version - blue spinning wheel without text for optimal visual impact
+- ✅ Removed bottom "Lead Management" text section from Dashboard for cleaner interface
+- ✅ Renamed "Dashboard" to "Leads" in navigation with UserCheck icon for better clarity

 # User Preferences